 Again, hypnosis is a naturally occurring state that human beings experience virtually every day.
 If something were to happen to your Hypnotherapist in the middle of a session preventing him or her from emerging you from hypnosis, you would simply emerge from hypnosis on your own or drift off to sleep and have a nice nap.

 No one has ever been hurt by hypnosis.
 It is as safe and natural as daydreaming, reading, or watching TV.
 And it’s even better than that because there are all kinds of beneficial side effects to hypnosis.
-Hypnosis may help reduce stress & anxiety, improve memory, enhance concentration, lower blood pressure, improve sleep and more..
+Hypnosis may help reduce stress & anxiety, improve memory, enhance concentration, lower blood pressure, improve sleep, and much, much more.

 You could fall asleep and end up taking an expensive nap.
 So, don’t do that.

 Here’s a simple demonstration of what Hypnosis feels like that you can do yourself right now: